Flexksx/mafia_service_discovery/tests/README.md

 ### Service Not Ready
 If tests fail with "service not ready":
-1. Check docker logs: `docker-compose logs`
+1. Check docker logs: `docker compose logs`
 2. Verify port 3004 is not in use
 3. Check service discovery health: `curl http://localhost:3004/health`